Interventional Radiology Unit

 recovery

-Reduces pain and allows the patient to return to daily life sooner
+It reduces pain and allows the patient to return to normal activities within 24-48 hours.

 Imagen de un icono pequeño azul de un edificio del hospital dentro de un círculo.